Welcome to SP! -

 The Alex Lowe Charitable Foundation

 There are several organizations dedicated to helping the Sherpa community.
-Here are just two.
-Should you wish to contribute to this worthwhile cause contact either of the following organizations though the information below.
+Here is just one.
+Should you wish to contribute to this worthwhile cause you can contact them through the information below.

 The American Himalayan Foundation